Luxje/Luxje/README.md

 Road to full-stack

-I made this account for saving all learning stuff and my project
+I made this account to save all my learning stuff and my projects
 ---

 ### 🛠️ All the stuff I use